NASCAR race begins after show of support for Bubba Wallace - WHIZ News

 TALLADEGA, Ala.
-(AP) — Ricky Stenhouse Jr. edged Ryan Blaney to win the second stage of a rain-delayed race at Talladega Superspeedway that began with NASCAR drivers throwing their support behind Bubba Wallace.
+(AP) — Ryan Blaney held onto the lead after a restart with two laps to go Monday, earning his second straight win at Talladega Superspeedway on a day that began with NASCAR drivers throwing their support behind Bubba Wallace.

-Stenhouse and Blaney dueled to the finish, with Blaney taking the lead late with a nifty save after his rear end appeared to start a slide, with a helpful push from Penske Ford teammate Brad Keselowski.
-But it was Stenhouse nipping him to end the stage before a mostly empty venue.
+Blaney nipped Ricky Stenhouse Jr. at the finish line for his fourth win and first since Talladega in October, albeit this time before a mostly empty venue.
+It was a race marked by support for Wallace instead of another Big One at Talladega, though there was mayhem behind Blaney on the final lap and he also pushed Erik Jones into the wall near the finish.

+“Just trying to block, block the best we could,” Blaney said.
+“Block the top, block the bottom … just beating and banging to the line. ”

+Aric Almirola spun at the end and crossed the line almost backward.

 The racing was overshadowed by an extraordinary act of solidarity with NASCAR’s only Black driver.
-Dozens of drivers pushed the car belonging to Wallace to the front of the field before Monday’s race as FBI agents tried to find out who left a noose in his garage stall over the weekend.
+Dozens of drivers pushed Wallace’s car to the front of the field before Monday’s race as FBI agents tried to find out who left a noose in his garage stall over the weekend.

+He was emotional after finishing 14th and spending time in the top five, slapping hands with a group of mostly African-American fans.

+“It’s just been hectic, you know, carrying this weight,” said Wallace, who leaned into the car of Blaney, his best friend.

 The stock car series was left reeling and angered by the racist act that came less than two weeks after it banned the Confederate flag on its properties at Wallace’s urging.
 It has vowed to permanently bar the person responsible, but the investigation was in its early stages.